Thursday, Aug. 27, 1925. Coles County, IL

-But Edith, too, would not yield. “[L]ooking her step-grandmother in the face, [Edith] said it was arranged between them in the Lilly barn one evening when they were alone that ‘No. 2’ was always to take the place of Cora Stallman in a telephone conversation.”
+But Edith would not yield. “[L]ooking her step-grandmother in the face, [Edith] said it was arranged between them in the Lilly barn one evening when they were alone that ‘No. 2’ was always to take the place of Cora Stallman in a telephone conversation.”

-I’ve thought a lot about this allegation Edith makes about Anna Seaman being violent.
+I’ve thought a lot about this allegation Edith makes about Anna Seaman.
 Granted, she couches it as a lie from Cora, and the reason she stopped speaking to her.
 But why mention it at all?
 Her husband, Bos, had lived on the Bogart/Stallman property for 20 years.
 They depended on Anna for their income.
-Whether it’s true or false, it seems like a tremendous risk on Edith’s part.
+Whether it’s true or false, it seems like a tremendous risk.

 It is one more piece I can’t place.

-Edith ended her testimony with a worrisome assessment: “I never thought Cora crazy until the last week or two, when she was always watching the road and then coming in and reporting she had seen curious-acting people no one else had ever seen.
+Edith ended her testimony with the following: “I never thought Cora crazy until the last week or two, when she was always watching the road and then coming in and reporting she had seen curious-acting people no one else had ever seen.
 It looked queer to us.”

 Certainly, there were things to unpack in that statement.
 However, it was after 6 PM.
-Everyone was exhausted.
-Rather than push on, Schilling adjourned the inquest for the day.
+Everyone was exhausted and probably hungry.
+Schilling adjourned the inquest for the day.
 It would resume on Monday.